Career of Cristiano Ronaldo: 2013–2015: Consecutive Ballon d'Or wins and UEFA Champions League title

-Ronaldo scored a record 17 UEFA Champions League goals during the 2013–14 season en route to La Décima.
+Ronaldo scored a record 17 UEFA Champions League goals during the 2013–14 season.

-At the start of the 2013–14 season, Ronaldo signed a new contract that extended his stay by three years to 2018, with a salary of €17 million net, making him briefly the highest-paid player in football.
-He was joined at the club by winger Gareth Bale, whose world record transfer fee of €100 million surpassed the fee Madrid had paid for Ronaldo four years prior.
-Together with striker Karim Benzema, they formed an attacking trio popularly dubbed "BBC", an acronym of Bale, Benzema and Cristiano, and a play on the name of the British public service broadcaster, the British Broadcasting Corporation (BBC).
-By late November, Ronaldo had scored 32 goals from 22 matches for both club and country, including hat-tricks against Galatasaray, Sevilla, Real Sociedad, Northern Ireland, and Sweden.
-He ended 2013 with 69 goals in 59 appearances, his highest year-end goal tally.
-He received the 2013 FIFA Ballon d'Or, an amalgamation of the Ballon d'Or and the FIFA World Player of the Year award, for the first time in his career.
+At the start of the 2013–14 season, Ronaldo extended his contract with Real Madrid by three years to 2018, with a net salary of €17 million, making him briefly the highest-paid player in football.
+Ronaldo, Gareth Bale, and Karim Benzema formed an attacking trio popularly dubbed "BBC", an acronym of Bale, Benzema and Cristiano.
+By late November, Ronaldo had scored hat-tricks against Galatasaray, Sevilla and Real Sociedad.
+(Note: Attributed to multiple references:) He finished 2013 with 69 goals for club and country, and won the 2013 FIFA Ballon d'Or.